 Water Deer Behaviour - Social Behaviour

-It is not uncommon to see substantial numbers of water deer aggregating, and even in his early observations on the species, Robert Swinhoe mentioned to Glover Allen an instance when what Glover recited, in his 1940 The Mammals of China and Mongolia, as “a herd of twenty was put up in the great marsh beyond the Hangchow Bay sea-wall, near Fenghsien” about 20 miles south of Shanghai.
+It is not uncommon to see substantial numbers of water deer aggregating, and even in his early observations on the species, Robert Swinhoe mentioned to Glover Allen an instance when what Glover recited, in his 1940 The Mammals of China and Mongolia, as "a herd of twenty was put up in the great marsh beyond the Hangchow Bay sea-wall, near Fenghsien" about 20 miles south of Shanghai.
 Here in the UK, larger groupings tend to be more commonly reported in open habitats, particularly during the late winter and early spring as the days warm and plant growth resumes.
-Indeed, Arnold Cooke observed one, in his words, “remarkable aggregation” of 16 deer grazing on a recently mown mixed fen area of about a hectare inside the nature reserve at Woodwalton Fen on 14th February 2011 at 16:30.
+Indeed, Arnold Cooke observed one, in his words, "remarkable aggregation" of 16 deer grazing on a recently mown mixed fen area of about a hectare inside the nature reserve at Woodwalton Fen on 14th February 2011 at 16:30.
 Similarly, during his Whipsnade studies, Stadler found the largest group to contain 15 animals.
-During an early afternoon in December 2022, I counted 35 in a single field on an estate in Bedfordshire, and the largest aggregation I'm aware of occurred in October 2019, when Stephen Plummer counted 112 deer in a single field on the same estate, although it should be noted that this population is managed for stalking and the deer live at very high density.
+During an early afternoon in December 2022, I counted 35 in a single field on an estate in Bedfordshire, and Paul Childerley mentioned, in April 2025, that there may be 68 deer or more in a single field.
+The largest aggregation I'm aware of occurred in October 2019, when Stephen Plummer counted 112 deer in a single field on the same estate, although it should be noted that this population is managed for stalking and the deer live at what might be considered an artificially high density.

 Water deer sometimes gather in reasonable numbers in open agricultural habitats, particularly during the winter and spring, to rest and feed, but this is not herding behaviour in the way we understand it in larger deer species, such as Red or Fallow.
 Rather, this represents a collection of individuals, pairs or triads, akin to the groupings seen in Roe deer during the winter, and disturbance will see them scatter in multiple directions, rather than move away together. - Credit: Marc Baldwin

-It is important to recognise, however, that such assemblages appear to mostly be associations of convenience, the animals utilising good feeding and/or resting areas simultaneously, and water deer show no tendency towards the herding behaviour we see in red (Cervus elaphus) or fallow deer (Dama dama).
-This is noticeable when an aggregation is disturbed; deer scatter in all directions rather than fleeing together as a cohesive unit (herd).
-Equally, there is no apparent tendency for one deer to approach another just because it has seen it, unlike in herding species.
+There is equally no apparent tendency for one deer to approach another just because it has seen it, unlike in herding species.
 Nor is one water deer particularly likely to pay more than a cursory interest to the barking or fleeing of another, and I have seen footage of one watching from a treeline no more than four metres (10 ft.) away as a buck in the open was shot, making no attempt to flee until the stalkers approached to retrieve the carcass.
 In a second case, a buck remained lying in the grass only a couple of metres from a doe which was shot.
 Indeed, there is very little indication of any sustained social cohesion in the species.

 Lixing Sun observed that water deer at Poyang Lake NNR in Jiangxi, China tended to form larger groups during the breeding season (particularly early on, in November) and were most likely to be solitary during parturition (May-July).
 In a 2002 paper to Acta Zoologica Sinica, Sun explained: